30 B2B SMS Marketing Examples for 2026

 Match the Tone to the Situation

-For new leads or formal settings, your message should feel more structured.
-For long-time clients or ongoing conversations, it’s fine to sound a bit more relaxed while staying professional.
+For new leads or formal settings, keep the message more structured.
+For long-time clients, loyalty program members, or active conversations, you can sound more relaxed while still staying professional.

 Your tone should also reflect the type of message, from transactional texts like confirmations or reminders to nurturing check-ins.
 This helps with relationship building without coming across as too casual or too cold.